Batyrkhan-Sk/BT2_Assignment3/README.md

 - The chat interface maintains context through conversation history
 - All answers are derived directly from the uploaded documents

+## How It Works

+Uses LangChain to process and split documents

+Generates embeddings with HuggingFace

+Stores vectors persistently using ChromaDB

+Queries are passed to Ollama + Mistral for natural-language responses

+Stores chat interactions in vector storage for ongoing context

 ## Error Handling

 The application includes robust error handling for: